camunda/camunda-bpm-examples/process-engine-plugin/bpmn-parse-listener-on-user-task/README.md

 1. Checkout the project with Git
 2. Import the project into your IDE
-3. Inspect the sources and run the unit test.
+3. Inspect the sources and run the unit test, or run it with Maven: `mvn clean verify`
 4. Check the console if you can find: `Hello Kermit!
 Please start to work on your task User Task 1`

 [1]: docs/bpmnParseListenerOnUserTask.png